NickDaly/cs739_2019/proj1/README.md

      - B: 11 @ 2
      - C: RL @ 6

-All messages are assumed to be complete and irrelevant: messages sent but never received or processed should have no effect on the system's state.
+All messages are assumed to be complete and irrelevant: messages sent but never received or processed should have no detrimental effect on the system's state.
+The local server should update the remote server's state based on the most recent message timestamp received from the remote server.
+E.g., if C received a message from A at time 5, but none of A's keys were newer than time 2, C would update A's most recent time to 2.

+During syncs, servers are assumed to sync all keys as at least as recent as the remote server's state.
+If C thinks A is at time 2, then it'll send A all keys with a timestamp of 2 or later.

 ### Sample Communication